You know what’s beautiful? A crisp, concise bold message on a hat, the accessory that pulls your entire look together.

 - Choose your color.

-- Upload the design you’ve created.
-Here you can drag it around, size it, and position it the way you like.
+- Upload the design you’ve created, or create one in our text tool.
+You can also use a design from our sample graphics library.
+Drag it around, size it, and position it the way you like.
 Pay attention to the DPI – make sure it shows as “good”!

 - Select if you want it to be all flat embroidery, 3D puff embroidery, or partial 3D puff.